MoiseMoussetafa/robotics_initiation_chacalsixpattes/0-Simulation/README.md

-Robotics initiation class materials by Passault Grégoire, Olivier Ly and Remi Fabre is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+From Robotics initiation class materials by Passault Grégoire, Olivier Ly and Remi Fabre, licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), and modified by our team.

 # Simulation
 A simple simulation based on PyBullet.